Accurate Diagnosis, Documentation, Billing and Coding in Private Practice

 Approved Delivery Methods and Formats:

-Distance learning: In-Person Synchronous distance
+Distance learning: Live, interactive and synchronous distance

 Join New Jersey’s premier ethics consultant, Leslie S. Tsukroff, MSW, LCSW for an informative and interactive workshop in which participants will leave being able to: